 For an old-fashioned Christmas experience, visit historic downtown Claremore for Dickens on the Boulevard and capture an early dose of the holiday spirit.
 Held in mid-November, this annual event gives “window shopping” a whole new meaning as Victorian-garbed shopkeepers provide living window displays.
 Visit the charming artisan village for historical demonstrations and watch as the townspeople portray the lives of blacksmiths, glass blowers, sculptors and more.
 This two-day event wraps up each night with a Victorian street dance amid a flurry of live entertainment, a Victorian food court, living nativity and pictures with Santa.

 Oklahoma’s capital city is brought to life during the holiday season with the much-anticipated, month-long Downtown in December celebration.
-Lace up your ice skates and sail around the outdoor Devon Ice Rink or glide down the nation’s largest manmade snow tubing slope in an innertube sled at the Chickasaw Bricktown Ballpark.
+Lace up your ice skates and sail around the outdoor Devon Ice Rink.
 The popular Bricktown Entertainment District is transformed into a winter wonderland with twinkling lights, free river and canal cruises as well as holiday window displays.
 Grab a steamy cup of apple cider and take a romantic horse-drawn carriage ride to enjoy the beautifully decorated, brick-lined streets.
 Downtown in December also ushers in Free Museum Sundays, providing the perfect holiday entertainment for those out-of-town guests.

 Step into a magical winter wonderland with a spellbinding trip to Tulsa’s Winterfest.
 This annual tradition, held in the heart of downtown Tulsa, sets the season aglow with everything from an astounding 44-ft. tree decked out with over 35,000 lights to cozy horse-drawn carriage rides along the streets of T-town.
 Make your way to the BOK Center, the enchanting epicenter of Winterfest, for live entertainment, a holiday-themed marketplace and candy canes.
 Fly across the ice on the outdoor ice skating rink or mark your calendars for the festival’s stunning parade of lights.
 Festivities run through the New Year.

 Step back in time and celebrate a Territorial Christmas in Guthrie, home of the largest Historic Preservation District in the nation.
 Reminisce about holidays past with the cheerful sounds of carolers, take a ride on a candlelit trolley or browse decorated store windows depicting Victorian-era Guthrie with living displays.
 This Territorial Christmas Celebration also features an old-fashioned Christmas parade and living nativity event.
-Take in the dazzling scene of homes decorated in early 20th century style with the Territorial Homes Tour or marvel at the intricate costumes worn by revelers during the Victorian Walk Evenings.
-As an added bonus, throughout the month of December, Guthrie’s Pollard Theatre presents “A Territorial Christmas Carol: An Oklahoma Tradition,” which brings Charles Dickens’ classic tale to the days of the Oklahoma Land Run.
+Take in the dazzling scene of homes decorated in early 20th-century style with the Territorial Homes Tour or marvel at the intricate costumes worn by revelers during the Victorian Walk Evenings.
+As an added bonus, throughout the month of December, Guthrie’s Pollard Theatre brings a classic winter tale to life.

 Share the magic of the season with one of Oklahoma’s most endearing holiday traditions, “The Nutcracker.”
 Each December, both the Oklahoma City Ballet and Tulsa Ballet present this magical masterpiece with their special touches.
 This classic ballet has enthralled generation after generation with the tale of a young girl’s fantasy of the Mouse King, Nutcracker Prince and his toy soldier brigade that combine to create the heartwarming story of a fairytale Christmas.

-Celebrate the season with Oklahoma City’s Journey to Bethlehem or Tulsa’s Bethlehem Walk, both of which offer an interactive, guided journey through first century Bethlehem.
+Celebrate the season with Tulsa’s Bethlehem Walk which offers an interactive, guided journey through first century Bethlehem.
 Under the premise of registering for the census, visitors will be guided through wooded church lands to Bethlehem where they’ll encounter prophets from the Old Testament, the three Wise Men, shepherds with their sheep, Roman soldiers and other travelers.
 The conclusion of the journey will lead guests past a marketplace, inn and stable complete with the Baby Jesus and living farm animals.